deepanshs/mrsimulator/docs/user_guide/method/method.rst

-composite objects, :ref:`site_api`, and :ref:`coupling_api` are easily understood by anyone familiar with the underlying physical concepts, the organization of the :ref:`method_api` object in **mrsimulator** and its related composite objects, however, requires a more detailed explanation of its design.
+composite objects, :ref:`site_api`, and :ref:`coupling_api` are easily understood by anyone familiar with the underlying physical concepts, the organization of the :ref:`method_api` object in **mrsimulator** and its related composite objects requires a more detailed explanation of its design.

 Overview
 --------